arestivo/slides/markdown/javascript.md

 If you use XMLHttpRequest to get the content of a remote **XML** document, the responseXML property will be a DOM Object containing a parsed XML document, which can be hard to manipulate and analyze.

-If you use **JSON**, it is very easy to parse the response as JSON is already in Javascript Object Notation.
+If you use **JSON**, it is very easy to parse the response as JSON is already in *Javascript Object Notation*.

 ```javascript
 JSON.parse('{}');              // {}